ABISHYAM/SSRM/README.md

 report issues, ranging from inadequate housing and infrastructure to sanitation problems, and even social concerns such as security and community development.
 This reporting mechanism facilitates efficient communication and coordination among residents, authorities, and other stakeholders, ensuring timely responses to pressing issues.
-One of the most critical features of this platform is its focus on sustainability